1. There is no such official term as “therapeutic grade” essential oils.

 When blended with a carrier oil such as Sweet Almond the oils are allowed to slowly release into the bloodstream and some will remain on the skins’ surface, which is why essential oils are so popular in skincare as they work magic inside and out!

-EASY DILUTION RULE OF THUMB - 1 drop of essential oil per every 1ml of carrier oil. (half this dosage for children or pregnant women and for facial use)
+EASY DILUTION RULE OF THUMB - 1 drop of essential oil per every 1ml of carrier oil (half this dosage for children over 3, pregnant women and facial use).

 7. Essential oils really do work from the inside out – the skin acts as a barrier to most things but the molecules in essential oils are so minuscule that they can be absorbed in to the bloodstream and synergistically work in harmony with your body’s natural ability to heal.